Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.

-The Action Properties tools properties provides the ability to Display.. and/or Jump to options which can be used for applying very sophisticated logic to the behavior of your form.
+The Actions and Logic tools provide the ability to Display.. and/or Jump to options which can be used for applying very sophisticated logic to the behavior of your form.

 When to Use Display Logic vs. Jump Logic